CarloGacuan/NutriScanPH/README.md

 **Overview**

 This demo app allows users to quickly obtain calorie information and know what is the common Filipino foods using their camera.
-The object detection model utilizes a [[MobileNetV2 SSD]](https://github.com/tensorflow/models/tree/master/research/object_detection) architecture that was trained using transfer learning on 10 common Filipino foods classes from the [Yolov5](https://github.com/ultralytics/yolov5) and [Open Images v4](https://storage.googleapis.com/openimages/web/factsfigures_v4.html) dataset.
+Trained using transfer learning on 10 common Filipino foods classes from the [Yolov5](https://github.com/ultralytics/yolov5) and this is our [dataset](https://drive.google.com/drive/u/4/folders/1IxrGgg_7ublLS8AtIuFwzLBqpnIPdnA1).

 **Usage**